Para ver este sitio en español, haga clic en la opción de idioma en la barra de menú. ¡Gracias!

 In 2024, Tikkun is developing two new reservoir projects in the communities of Santa Barbara and Los Torres.

-Ecological destruction and climate impacts are now driving a global resource crisis leading to water and food insecurity, social conflict, and mass migration.
+Ecological destruction and climate impacts are driving a growing resource crisis leading to water and food insecurity, social conflict, and mass migration.

 But there is good news.

-The 5 Most Epic Earth Healing Projects video shows, solutions can be implemented to transform semi-arid and arid regions, bringing immediate improvement in human and ecological health, and reversing desertification.
+The 5 Most Epic Earth Healing Projects video shows how solutions can be implemented to transform semi-arid and arid regions, bringing immediate improvement in human and ecological health, and reversing desertification.

 Watch and be inspired!